IIIF/api/source/presentation/4.0/model.md

 The model intentionaly does not include any semantic or descriptive relationships or properties such as the author of a book or the place where a statue was sculpted; it is solely for presenting content in a structured fashion to human users.

+## Technical Considerations
+{: #json-considerations}

+This section describes features applicable to all of the Presentation API content.

 ### Terminology
 {: #terminology}